salesforce/UniControl/README.md

 ## Introduction
-We introduce UniControl, a new generative foundation model that consolidates a wide array of controllable condition-to-image (C2I) tasks within a singular framework, while still allowing for arbitrary language prompts.
+We introduce ***UniControl***, a new generative foundation model that consolidates a wide array of controllable condition-to-image (C2I) tasks within a singular framework, while still allowing for arbitrary language prompts.
 UniControl enables pixel-level-precise image generation, where visual conditions primarily influence the generated structures and language prompts guide the style and context.
 To equip UniControl with the capacity to handle diverse visual conditions, we augment pretrained text-to-image diffusion models and introduce a task-aware HyperNet to modulate the diffusion models, enabling the adaptation to different C2I tasks simultaneously.
 Experimental results show that UniControl often surpasses the performance of single-task-controlled methods of comparable model sizes.
 This control versatility positions UniControl as a significant advancement in the realm of controllable visual generation.

 ![img](figs/method.png)